Contact Us

 The God Ask by Steve Shadrach

-Today, many Catholic organizations are growing and expanding their ability to offer wonderful ministry in part by asking their ministry staff to build up a team around them who are supporting them spiritually and financially.
-This model of ministry has so many benefits for the organization, the ministry personnel and the donors but it certainly can be intimidating and scary for the people who have to do the fundraising.
+Today, many Catholic organizations are growing and expanding their ability to offer wonderful ministry in part by asking their ministry staff to build up a team who are supporting them spiritually and financially.
+This model of ministry has so many benefits for the organization, the ministry personnel and the donors, but it certainly can be intimidating and scary for the people who have to do the fundraising.
 The God Ask is a great book because the author does such a good job of putting the focus where it should always be…on God and serving Him.
 I highly recommend this book for anyone in Catholic fundraising, but especially for anyone just starting out and nervous about how to get going.

 The Spirituality of Fundraising by Henri Nouwen